 Today Sunny View Pediatrics is proud to offer our families the expertise of four experienced pediatricians and a family nurse practitioner.
 Our support staff of competent and compassionate registered nurses and office personnel completes this package.
 We are honored to join together with you, parents and caregivers, to offer a team approach in the health care of your children.

 We believe good communication is essential to make this team approach work, and we encourage you to share openly your feelings and concerns.

 From the time your child is born all the way through the late teens, you want only the best health care to make sure your son or daughter enjoys life to the fullest.
 We provide focused, compassionate guidance for every stage of development – because we care.

-We at Sunny View Pediatrics believe in preventive health care made possible through routine well-child visits.
-We also strongly believe in the safety and effectiveness of childhood immunizations, and we believe these are some of the most important things you can do to protect your child’s health (please refer to our Vaccine Policy Statement on our Schedule an Appointment page
+Preventive health care is very important in keeping your child healthy and happy.
+Routine well-child visits are a good step in identifying health challenges before they become significant.
+We also strongly believe in the safety and effectiveness of childhood immunizations, and we believe these are some of the most important things you can do to protect your child’s health (please refer to our Vaccine Policy Statement on our Contact Us page

 Well-child appointments are scheduled regularly according to the American Academy of Pediatrics’ recommendations.
 They begin at the age of 2 weeks and continue at 2 months, 4 months, 6 months, 9 months, 12, months, 15 months and 18 months, and continue yearly starting at age 2.

 These important visits provide an opportunity for you to discuss your child’s growth and development.
 You also are given appropriate information pertaining to developmental milestones, safety, nutrition and immunizations.
 A complete physical examination is included.